nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2016.md

 ### Validation constraint at creation

 [NXP-23267](https://jira.nuxeo.com/browse/NXP-23267) has fixed a bug where the validation was not done on all the document fields.
 For example the validation was not working:
-- if a field was not present on the creation form,
+- if a field was not present on the creation form
-- if the document was created by an Automation call and no property were passed for a field with constraint (required field, directory field, etc)
+- if the document was created by an Automation call and no properties were passed for a field with constraint (required field, directory field, etc)

 Once the hotfix 19 is applied, you will get a Validation exception whereas before the document was created without any error, which was faulty because a constraint was defined on these fields.